HTC Exercise 1.3: Run Jobs!¶

 queue

-Save your submit file using the name hostname.sub.
+Save your submit file using the name hostname.sub

 Note

-You can name the HTCondor submit file using any filename.
-It's a good practice to always include the .sub extension, but it is not required.
 This is because the submit file is a simple text file that we are using to pass information to HTCondor.

 The lines of the submit file have the following meanings:

-Submit Command Explanation
+Submit Command | Explanation |

-executable The name of the program to run (relative to the directory from which you submit).
+The name of the program to run (relative to the directory from which you submit). |

-output The filename where HTCondor will write the standard output from your job.
+The filename where HTCondor will write the standard output from your job. |

-error The filename where HTCondor will write the standard error from your job.
-This particular job is not likely to have any, but it is best to include this line for every job.
+The filename where HTCondor will write the standard error from your job.
+This particular job is not likely to have any, but it is best to include this line for every job. |

-log The filename where HTCondor will write information about your job run.
-While not required, it is a really good idea to have a log file for every job.
+The filename where HTCondor will write information about your job run.
+While not required, it is a really good idea to have a log file for every job. |

-request_* Tells HTCondor how many cpus and how much memory and disk we want, which is not much, because the 'hostname' executable is very small.
+Tells HTCondor how many cpus and how much memory and disk we want, which is not much, because the 'hostname' executable is very small. |

-queue Tells HTCondor to run your job with the settings above.
+Tells HTCondor to run your job with the settings above. |

-Note that we are not using the arguments or transfer_input_files lines that were mentioned during lecture because the hostname program is all that needs to be transferred from the access point server, and we want to run it without any additional options.
+program is all that needs to be transferred from the access point server, and we want to run it without any additional options.

 Double-check your submit file, so that it matches the text above.
 Then, tell HTCondor to run your job: